millidavids/lumen/README.md

 ### Using This Repository

 1. FORK this repo **(do not clone)**
-2. Reference the [contributing guide](https://github.com/Realpage/lumen/blob/master/CONTRIBUTING.md) for running this application locally
+2. Reference the [contributing guide](https://github.com/realpage/lumen/blob/master/CONTRIBUTING.md) for running this application locally
 3. `docker exec -it $(docker ps -f name=fpm -q) php artisan clean:template` to strip out example migrations, seeds, tests, etc...

 ### FAQ

 #### Is there a shortcut for running commands within specific containers?

 Yes!
-[Using the alias](http://askubuntu.com/a/17537/132639) below, you can run commands in containers with `dockerexc fpm php -v` instead of `docker exec -it $(docker ps -f name=fpm -q) php -v`.
+[Using an alias](http://askubuntu.com/a/17537/132639) below, you can run commands in containers with `dockerexc fpm php -v` instead of `docker exec -it $(docker ps -f name=fpm -q) php -v`.

 ```
 alias dockerexc='function _docker_exec(){ service=$1; shift; docker exec -it $(docker-compose ps -q ${service}) "$@" };_docker_exec'